Xilinx/VMC_Help/HDL/dds_macro/README.md

 Period will be used as block sample time.

 #### Sample Period
-If Explicit Sample Period
+If Explicit Sample Period is checked

 ## Case1:

-A simple use case of generating sinusoidal signal using Sine Wave block is shown below.
+A simple use case of generating sinusoidal signal when Simulink System Period is 100 MHz and Explicit Sample Period is unchecked is shown below:

+Note: When Explicit Sample Period is unchecked sine wave block consider Simulink System Period as its block sample period

 To generate a 5 KHz sine wave in a system running at sample period of (1/100e6) or 100 MHz, use the following settings: